Interior House Painting Costs Guide

 Paint supplies like tape, masking paper, drop sheets, rollers, paint brushes, buckets, grids, plastic, test patch color samples add approximately 20% to the calculated paint gallon cost.
 Also, if you don’t have sanding pads, scrapers, drywall compound, or other prep materials, add another 10% to the above cost.

-Lastly, if you do not have heavier equipment like ladders or extension poles, you should add $125 – $450 to the paint material costs above.
+Lastly, if you don’t have heavier equipment like ladders or extension poles, you should add $125 – $450 to the material costs above.

 The Cost Of Your Time